sshh12/llm-chat-web-ui/README.md

 ### Add a new plugin

-_Note that plugins are only support for openai functions agents._
+_Note that plugins are only supported for openai functions agents._

 Just add a new function to `FUNCTIONS` in `modal/chat_openai_functions.py`.